 Performance evaluation of the T. Rowe Price Latin America Fund

-We’ve graphed PRLAX’s performance against that of the iShares Latin America 40 ETF (ILF).
-Let’s look at what’s contributed to the fund’s performance in the first part of 2016.
+Meanwhile, from December’s end until May 6, 2016, the fund rose 21.6%.
+We have graphed its performance against two ETFs: the iShares Latin America 40 ETF (ILF) and the iShares MSCI Emerging Markets Latin America ETF (EEML).
+Let’s look at what contributed to PRLAX’s performance in the first part of 2016.

-Consumer staples, PRLAX’s second-largest invested sector, has followed financials in terms of positive contributions.
-Raia Drogasil and Ambev (ABEV), in that order, have been the biggest positive contributors from the sector.
-The consumer discretionary sector has closely tailed consumer staples in terms of positive contributions.
-The sector has been led mainly by Lojas Renner.
+Consumer staples, PRLAX’s second-largest invested sector, followed financials in terms of positive contributions.
+Raia Drogasil and Ambev (ABEV), in that order, were the two biggest contributors from the sector.
+The fund manager’s stock picks from the consumer discretionary sector did exceptionally well.
+Lojas Renner and S.A.C.I.
+Falabella were notable contributors from the sector.

 In the next article, let’s take a look at the Deutsche Latin America Equity Fund Class A (SLANX).